Peter’s Correspondence on the Actual Freedom List

 I too am no fan of intellectual discourses but discussing and thinking about an issue in order to make sense of it is another matter entirely.
 It can take a good deal of effort to break the habits of spiritual indoctrination of thoughtless faithful acceptance – the ingrained ‘socio-cultural-language’ program as you called it – and to start to re-engage one’s brain and learn to think again.

-If you take away the socio-cultural-language programming that disparages intellectual discourse you may well find a wealth of information in discussions on this list as well as on the AF website that will both facilitate a bare awareness and encourage clear thinking.
+If you take away the socio-cultural-language programming that disparages intellectual discourse you may well find a wealth of information in discussions on this list as well as on the Actual Freedom Trust website that will both facilitate a bare awareness and encourage clear thinking.
 Only by becoming aware of, and then making sense of, one’s own social and instinctual programming can one ever become free of the human condition.

 27.1.2002

-So, I’m not the only one who is not impressed with the human general state of affairs?
+RESPONDENT: So, I’m not the only one who is not impressed with the human general state of affairs?

 Granted, the race is still incredibly young ... we’re measuring the age of ‘civilization’ in the thousands of years.
 It’s just so painfully obvious what we’re doing wrong, and how easy it would be to do it right.

-I might suggest that if it were so easy then there would be peace on earth by now.
+PETER: I might suggest that if it were so easy then there would be peace on earth by now.
 The problem up until now is the instinctual notion of ‘we’ – the passionate bond that ties human beings together ensures that ‘we’ either sink together or tread water together.
 As such, ‘we’ will always get it wrong and the only way out of the mess is for individual members of the species to take unilateral action – to lead by practical example, to prove that it is possible to become actually free of malice and sorrow.

-Easy is clearly not the right word.
+RESPONDENT: Easy is clearly not the right word.
 Obvious would probably be more suitable.
 I do have to watch my word selection in this list.
 ‘We’ cling to our instincts with an iron grip.

-I had similar problems with words when I first came across actualism.
+PETER: I had similar problems with words when I first came across actualism.
 I started to become aware how loose I was in the meaning of words but that this was generally the case in any discussions about freedom.
 I realized that it suited me not to question too deeply what was being said because the freedom I was seeking was a feeling-only, other-worldly experience and not a sensate-only down-to-earth experience.
 After writing my journal, I set about writing a glossary of common terms used in actualism, giving their dictionary definitions and an explanation of the difference between the word’s actual meaning and its varied and confusing spiritual meanings.

-Widespread change is always precipitated by individuals who dare to question the status quo, not always to their physical well-being.
+RESPONDENT: Widespread change is always precipitated by individuals who dare to question the status quo, not always to their physical well-being.

-Yep.
+PETER: Yep.
 Those who challenged the status quo of beliefs with the empirical discovery of the actuality of the situation – in other words the facts – often had a hard time of it and Galileo’s treatment stands out as a classic example.
 Richard’s discovery that it is possible to become free of instinctual malice and sorrow, be it virtually or actually, is still in its infancy but there will come a stage when it becomes more widely known and the opposition will possibly become organized and institutionalized.
 However, the internet offers a wonderfully subversive means of dissipating this discovery and it is hard to see that censorship will thwart this.

 I also remember passing through a phase where I imagined all sorts of retribution would be heaped upon me for being a heretic but the fears eventually wore themselves out in the face of the long-sought-after realization of peace on earth.
 Simultaneously I also realized that as the process took hold my whole drive to teach others started to collapse and I began to realize that rather than becoming rich and famous, I was also becoming increasingly autonomous and anonymous.